h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/WidgetDAO.rst

 .. java:method:: public Widget findById(int id)
    :outertype: WidgetDAO

-   Find by id.
+   Find widget by id.

    :param id: the id
-   :return: the widget
+   :return: the widget, or null if it doesn't exist

 findDefaultWidgets
 ^^^^^^^^^^^^^^^^^^